mikenoethiger/bank-server/readme.md

 # About

-This is a hypothetical bank server, providing basic banking operations, such as creating an account or transfer money.
+Implementation of a "hypothetical" bank server, providing basic banking operations, such as creating an account or transfer money.
 Communication with clients is established through sockets.
 A custom text protocol ensures consent.

 # Protocol